Wrychain/web/docs/requests.md

 - Do not put a moving gradient as the end of stream background.
 Discord is dumb.
-- Autopause gifs on unfocus
+- Autopause gifs on unfocus.
+- Split screen when watching a stream and opening a dm.
+Emulate something close to running multiple windows on andriod.